inProxyApp/inProxy/README.md

 * Windows (Soon)
 * Linux (Soon)

+## Need help? 🔍
+* Check the documentation on https://docs.inproxy.io

 ## Found a bug? 🐞
-* Check the documentation on https://docs.inproxy.io
-* Open an Issue ticket right here in GitHub.
+* Open an Issue ticket right here in the Issues tab.

 ## Have a new Feature Request? ⭐️
-* Open a Feature Request ticket right here in GitHub.
+* Open a Feature Request ticket right here in the Issues tab.

 ## You need to contact us? ✉️
-* Contact us at team@inproxy.io
+* Email us at team@inproxy.io